 If boiling whole carrots or baby carrots, you can skip this step.
 For whole carrots, cut and remove the green tops from the carrots or leave them on if you’d prefer.

-Bring a large pot of water to a boil.
+Bring a large pot of salted water to a boil.
+(You’ll want about 1-2 teaspoons, depending on how many carrots you’re boiling.)
 Make sure the water level is high enough so the carrots are completely submerged.

 Add sliced carrots to the pot of water and bring the water back to a boil over high heat.